abhishikthmeesala-2000/harness-review/docs/QUICK_START.md

 ## Step 3: Add an API Key

-All agents default to the built-in `MockProvider`, which returns deterministic canned findings with no API call.
-To use real AI providers, export an API key and update `config.json`.
+All agents default to the built-in `ANthropic`, which returns  findings with  API call.
+To use other real AI providers, export an API key and update `config.json`.

 **Anthropic Claude (recommended):**